CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 >To see this approach in the wild, checkout [Ohmega](https://github.com/Asana/ohmega), an automation framework we created.
 Here’s the [configuration service](https://github.com/Asana/ohmega/blob/master/ohmega/services/configuration_service.py) that reads a tree of tasks for its configuration.

 >### Use webhooks for real-time triaging
-If you need your bot to react to changes in real time, then you’ll need to use [webhooks](/docs/asana-webhooks).
-We built a [python webhook inspector](https://github.com/Asana/devrel-examples/tree/master/python/webhooks) to help developers get started using Asana webhooks.
+If you need your bot to react to changes in real time, then you’ll need to use [webhooks](/docs/overview-of-webhooks).
+We built a [Yython webhook inspector](https://github.com/Asana/devrel-examples/tree/master/python/webhooks) to help developers get started using Asana webhooks.

 <div>
   <div class="docs-developer-satisfaction-content">